Managing white label PPC services as a client yourself can be challenging, unless you have a proactive and reliable.

 The Mob Effect:

 The Mob Effect affects your eCommerce clients.
 Similar to the Iceberg Effect, the Mob Effect arises when your white label PPC manager fails to allocate an appropriate budget for different eCommerce ad groups throughout the campaign.
 In the wake to produce higher traffic through your ads, the marketers choose high search volume keywords.
-However, in this case, PPC managers need to analyse the ad campaign for which product keywords are performing well for the business and are earning sales.
+However, in this case, PPC managers and the PPC experts need to analyse the ad campaign for which product keywords are performing well for the business and are earning sales.

 In the Mob Effect, marketers usually end up allocating high budget for poor selling product keywords having high search volume.
 Thus, diminishing your client’s campaign budget without any good returns.
 Therefore, your PPC reseller partner should optimise your eCommerce campaign smartly by regularly experimenting with the budget allocation preferences.
 The products that are performing well might be attracting less traffic but offer higher conversion rates, therefore should be promoted with a higher budget allocation as compared to the low performance keywords.